thewca/wca-regulations/wca-regulations-2012.md

   - 12g1) The puzzle is oriented with twelve on top, and either side in front.
   - 12g2) Move pins up: UR (top-right), DR (bottom-right), DL (bottom-left), UL (top-left), U (both top), R (both right), D (both bottom), L (both left), ALL (all).
   - 12g3) Turn a wheel next to an up-position pin and move all pins down afterwards: x+ (x clockwise turns), x- (x anti-clockwise turns).
-  - 12g4) Turn around the puzzle so that twelve is still on top, and then move all pins down: y2.
+  - 12g4) Turn around the puzzle so that twelve is still on top, and then move all pins down: y2.[NOTE: If this is necessary "and then move all pins down", it is also necessary to explicitly say that the pins should be all down at the start of the scramble (and maybe even before every "move pins up" move).
+If the latter isn't necessary, the former isn't necessary either and we can simplify this rule.]

 ## Article A: Speed Solving